erSubhashThapa/100daysofcode/r1-log.md

 **Thoughts and Feelings:** I got up at 6:55am today so I could get everything done before it got too hot.
 Yesterday, I was coding and sweating and I couldn't concentrate.
 Now, it's 11:47am and I've already finished exercising, two hours of coding, and I'm almost done with this log.
 I could have finished earlier if I had enough battery power, but I had to charge my battery a few times.
 By getting up early, I avoided coding during the hottest hours of the day.

-I enjoyed working on my own app in place of my hour of studying and my hours of hands-on coding with [JavaScript30](https://javascript30.com).
+I enjoyed working on my own app in place of my hour of studying and my hour of hands-on coding with [JavaScript30](https://javascript30.com).
 I think it was helpful to do a project from scratch again.
-I'll continue this for a few days, and maybe throw in some studying and Javascript30.
+I'll continue this project for a few days, and maybe throw in some studying and Javascript30.

 **Link to Work:** [Pomodoro working file](https://github.com/dangerousdashie/pomodoro/tree/d4b732e462cc6429ce2f52295ee3a67c44fa5f5f)